 This Notice of Privacy Practices (“NPP”) is made in compliance with the Standards for Privacy of Individually Identifiable Health Information (the “Privacy Standards”) established by the United States Department of Health and Human Services (“DHHS”) pursuant to the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).
 This NPP summarizes the privacy practices of Syracuse University’s Group Health Plans.
 The Privacy Standards shall control in the event of a discrepancy between this NPP and the Privacy Standards.

-Syracuse University’s Group Health Plans, which include, the Syracuse University Medical Benefits Plan; the Syracuse University Retiree Medical Benefits Plan; the Syracuse University Retiree Prescription Drug Plan; the Syracuse University Dental and Vision Benefits Plan, the Syracuse University Graduate Assistant Dental and Vision Benefits Plan; and the Syracuse University Health Care Reimbursement Plan (included within the Syracuse University Cafeteria Plan and Summary Plan Description; (collectively, the “Health Plans”), are required by law to maintain the privacy of your Protected Health Information (“PHI”) as defined below, and to inform you, through this NPP, about:
+Syracuse University’s Group Health Plans, which include, the Syracuse University Medical Benefits Plan; the Syracuse University Retiree Medical Benefits Plan; the Syracuse University Retiree Prescription Drug Plan; the Syracuse University Dental and Vision Benefits Plan; and the Syracuse University Health Care Flexible Spending Account (included within the Syracuse University Cafeteria Plan and Summary Plan Description; (collectively, the “Health Plans”), are required by law to maintain the privacy of your Protected Health Information (“PHI”) as defined below, and to inform you, through this NPP, about:

 - the Health Plans’ duties with respect to your PHI;

 - how the Health Plans may use and disclose your PHI;

 - your privacy rights with respect to your PHI;